This URL = http://www.palpath.com/MedicalTestPages/marrow2.htm

 of the clinical physician and the pathologist (morphologist interpreter)

-in view of the differential diagnosis or management question in
+in view of resources and the differential diagnosis or management question in

 the particular patient.
-History helps to focus the exam to answer
+Clinical history helps to focus the exam to answer

 specific, implied questions.
 Short

 of such, an array of techniques are variably applied in different

 practice settings.
 A routine optimal approach broadly applicable

 to general (and specialty) pathology practice has been previously

 described1,17, having been utilized in that institution

 for over 30 years.
 It has worked well in our lab since 1984.

 Most diagnostic situations can be bracketed, even highly specifically